Luke-zhang-04/Sorting-Algorithms/README.md

 # Sorting Algorithms #
 I try programming different sorting algorithms in Python 3, Golang, and JavaScript.
 Algorithms range from bogo sort to bubble sort to merge sort.
+I also use tkinter to animate the algorithms with bar graphs.